sumit6675/-annoyed-geese-7107/README.md

 ## Contributing

-We welcome contributions to the Reliance Digital Clone website.
+We welcome contributions to the Mailchimp Clone website.
 If you have an idea for a new feature or have found a bug, please open an issue in the repository.